jtruong2/rails_engine/README.md

 This project uses RSpec to do request testing

-SimpleCov used to show test coverage
+SimpleCov used to show test coverage (100% Covered)

 ![test coverage](test coverage.png)